Get a better understanding of the different ways TransUnion and our partners can help you access your credit report

 A statutory credit report displays the credit report information TransUnion holds on you, it does not include a credit score or any other educational features that can help you to understand your credit report information in more detail.

 TransUnion partners with several organisations including, Credit Karma, TotallyMoney and Checkmyfile, that offer services with additional features.
 If you would like access to your credit report information and credit score with additional feature You can read more information about each of these services below.

 Through Credit Karma you can get free access to your credit report and score which uses information from TransUnion.
 Along with your monthly credit report, score and credit rating, Credit Karma helps you identify loans and credit cards suitable to your credit rating and therefore the products you’re most likely to be accepted for.

-It only takes a few minutes to fill out your credit report application — either through the Statutory Credit Report or Credit Karma websites.
+It only takes a few minutes to fill out your credit report application through the Credit Karma website.
 Just provide some personal details and run through the simple instructions.

 Please note Credit Karma is a credit broker and not a lender.